Reasons you may not be able to

 Computed Tomography (CT) Scan of the Head and Face.

-Sometimes your X-ray results may be different because
+Your X-ray results may be different from earlier test results

 Other Works Consulted